cgaritac/n8n_processes/README.md

 ---

-# 🕷️ Scraping - Curso
+# 🕷️ Scraping - Course

 An **n8n automation workflow** that performs **web scraping with AI-powered data extraction** for online courses.
 It scrapes course websites, uses **OpenAI** to extract structured information, fetches additional data from Udemy using **Firecrawl**, and stores everything in **Google Sheets** and **Google Docs**.